 In addition to site selection, one of the most effective ways to ensure coral restoration success is to ensure the presence of herbivores, in particular the sea urchin Diadema antillarum, that help naturally control algae.
-These once dominant species declined in the 1980s and have been very slow to naturally recover to Caribbean reefs (Lessios et al., 1984).
+These once dominant species declined in the 1980s and have been very slow to naturally recover to Caribbean reefs since many sites have not recovered to pre-die off densities (Lessios et al., 1984).
 While the first choice is to select restoration sites with high urchin densities, that is often not possible.
 In that case, augmentation or transplantation of sea urchins to the restoration site is prudent and effective.
 Fortunately, urchins can be grown in aquaria, and in some cases sourced from other reefs, and transplanted to restoration sites to increase herbivory.

-A component of this alternative will be to rear sea urchin species including Diadema antillarum, Echinometra sp. and Tripneustes ventricosus and transplanted to the reef to naturally remove algae, decrease competition, and increase survival and growth rates of both the coral outplants and the corals grown in aquaria for subsequent outplanting to the reef.
+A component of this alternative will be to rear multiple sea urchin species including Diadema antillarum, Echinometra sp., and Tripneustes ventricosus along with the herbivorous Caribbean king crab (Maguimithrax spinosissimus) and transplant them to the reef to naturally remove algae and increase survival and growth rates of the coral outplants.
 It is important to note here that the Trustees did not select propagation of sea urchins as a stand-alone project for compensatory restoration because, by itself, the work would not address the restoration goals of replacing corals.
 This is the same reasoning that coral propagation without addressing site preparation, algal grazing, nuisance species removal, and site maintenance would not likely achieve restoration goals.
-Coral propagation, on the other hand, can be done in conjunction with sea urchin propagation to increase survival rates both for the coral outplants that are put out on the reef.
-Without taking a holistic approach to site restoration, mortality could be substantially higher and even greater contingencies for corrective action would be necessary.
+Coral propagation, on the other hand, can be done in conjunction with sea urchin/herbivore propagation to increase survival rates for the coral outplants that are put out on the reef.
+This also decreases the overall maintenance required at a site, since surveyors will not have to go out as frequently to remove algae around outplanted corals.
+Without taking a holistic approach to site restoration, coral mortality could be substantially higher and even greater contingencies for corrective action would be necessary.

-In addition to augmentation with sea urchins to control algae growth, coral mortality can be minimized with regular maintenance of the restored sites during the plot establishment period.
-Routine maintenance at each site is a necessary step towards successful restoration of reef function, structure, and diversity (Edwards and Gomez, 2007; Edwards, 2010; NOAA, 2019; Goergen et al., in press) Maintenance at the restoration sites will increase the survival of the outplants and directly influence the ability to meet the performance criteria outlined in Section 5.5 of this Restoration Plan.
+In addition to augmentation with sea urchins/herbivores to control algae growth, coral mortality can be minimized with regular maintenance of the restored sites during the plot establishment period.
+Routine maintenance at each site is a necessary step towards successful restoration of reef function, structure, and diversity (Edwards and Gomez, 2007; Edwards, 2010; NOAA, 2019; Goergen et al., in press).
+Maintenance at the restoration sites will increase the survival of the outplants and directly influence the ability to meet the performance criteria outlined in Section 5.5 of this Restoration Plan.